contactually/airflow-plugins/s3_plugin/README.md

 - `aws_region`			AWS region.
 - `redshift_conn_id`	The Airflow connection ID for the Redshift DB.
 - `aws_conn_id`			The Airflow connection ID for AWS.

+###UpsertS3FileToRedshiftOperator
+This operator reads a delimited file from S3 and upserts the contents to a Redshift table.
+The headers must appear in order in the first row of the delimited file.
+The parameters it can accept include the following:

+- `s3_bucket`     		The S3 bucket where the delimited file is stored.
+- `s3_key`        		The S3 key where the delimited file is stored.
+- `file_delimiter`      File delimiter.
+- `target_table`        Target table to upsert data to.
+- `primary_key`			Primary key to use in upsert operation.
+- `redshift_conn_id`	The Airflow connection ID for the Redshift DB.
+- `aws_conn_id`			The Airflow connection ID for AWS.
+- `aws_region`			AWS region.
+- `autocommit`        	Passes boolean to tell Redshift to autocommit after running the query.